MissouriMRDT/Autonomy_Software/src/threads/README.md

  ******************************************************************************/
 class VisionThread : public AutonomyThread<void>    // <-- The '<void>' part lets you define what can be returned from the thread pool.
 ```

+#### Step 2: Implement the inherited methods.
+The `AutonomyThread` base class contains some [virtual](https://www.geeksforgeeks.org/virtual-function-cpp/) and [pure virtual](https://www.geeksforgeeks.org/pure-virtual-functions-and-abstract-classes/#) methods that your new child class should inherit.

 Remember to integrate the thread-related classes with other components of the project to ensure proper coordination and synchronization between threads.